jjmoncus/family-tree/README.md

 The back-end will built in Python.

 ## Front-end
-The front-end UI will be built in Javascript.
+The front-end UI will be built in React.